 As Russia is not part of the European Union, you need a visa for visiting – even as a EU citizen!
 Applying for a visa on your own can be a very complicated and expensive process.
 Thus, my recommendation is to go on a guided group tour.

-When I went on a trip in November 2017, I found 72 hours just about enough to see the highlights of the city.
-Plus, it's certainly a lot less stressful than having to organise a Russian Visa by yourself.
+I found 72 hours just about enough to see the highlights of the city.
+Plus, a group tour is certainly a lot less stressful than having to organise a Russian Visa by yourself.

 A guided group tour is also a good idea because not everyone will speak English in Russia.
 In fact, very few people do (even in such a large city as St Petersburg).